getfundwave/network-utils/private-ca/README.md

   - generateClientSSHCert
   - generateClientX509Cert
 - `CERT_PUBKEY` - Public Key of the client to be signed for generating the certificate
-- `CERT_VALIDITY` - Validity of the generated certificate in days
 - `AWS_STS_REGION` - AWS region for generating sts token
 - `AWS_SECRETS_REGION` - AWS region of the secret
 - `CA_LAMBDA_FUNCTION_NAME` - Name of the CA lambda function